JSkier21/linux-max98090/README.md

 This is a continuation of the generous work of DuffyDack's ArchLinux repo.

 I try to test this and keep as up to date as possible, but have limited time, please use at ***your own risk***, test, and submit any issues.
+These files are often based on Arch Core, but sometimes Testing may be used.
+Should in theory work on other ArchLinux based distros.
+In any case, keep another known working kernel image installed and available to boot.

 Add the repo to your /etc/pacman.conf